 You wouldn’t know if you were working with a bad recruiter or bad company, or if they were taking advantage of you, until it’s too late…

 Because there is so much to know- and as a new traveler, you don’t know what you don’t know.

 But I do.
 So, don’t worry. 😉

 And since this is one of the MOST popular questions I get from new and aspiring travelers, we wanted to answer it for you.

 With a 6-part mini eCourse series through blog posts.

 To your successes,

 P.S.
-Over the next few posts, we are going to answer your most popular questions about recruiters and companies.
+Over the next few posts, I am going to answer your most popular questions about recruiters and companies.
 But if you want to do yourself a favor and make it easy on yourself, you can just sign up with an opportunity to work with our recommended recruiters here: http://wanderlustpts.com/recruiter .

 If this article helped you to feel more prepared about becoming a traveling therapist, please share it with other friends who also may benefit from it.